Saxon2771/ICT111-HEHe-MVP/docs/user-stories.md

 ## Summary

 These user stories were developed based on customer discovery findings from Lab 03.
-They focus on solving the main problems identified by students and lecturers, including reducing attendance time, minimizing recording errors, and simplifying attendance management through a QR-code-based Smart Classroom Attendance System.
+They focus on solving the main problems identified by students and lecturers, including reducing attendance time, minimizing recording errors, and simplifying attendance management through Smart Classroom Attendance System.